 Take A Listen: Dr. Niren Angle, vascular surgeon, discusses peripheral arterial disease (PAD) and the treatment options that are available at Mercy Medical Center.

-Click here to read the transcript of Dr. Angle's podcast
+Click here to read the transcript of Dr. Angle's interview on our Hello Healthy podcast

 What Are the Symptoms of Peripheral Arterial Disease (PAD)?